 Building awareness of our university partner institutions, and the programs they offer, is critical to our ability to attract prospective students.
 It is also critical to our success that we convert prospective students to enrolled students in a cost-effective manner and that these enrolled students remain active in the programs of our client institutions.
-Some of the factors that could prevent us from successfully recruiting, enrolling, and retaining students in those programs include:
+The tightness of the job market has historically had an impact on our ability to successfully recruit new students especially for students considering re-careering into a different field.
+Historically the percentage of students we recruited that were re-careering was low but with the increase in university partners and off-campus classroom and laboratory sites and the growth in new online licensure programs by GCU, the number of students we recruit that are re-careering is growing.
+Therefore, changes in the job market will impact our ability to recruit students.
+Some of the other factors that could prevent us from successfully recruiting, enrolling, and retaining students in those programs include:

-- with respect to GCU, ED's determination to treat GCU as a proprietary institution for Title IV purposes, which could impact our ability to recruit students to GCU; - the reduced availability of, or higher interest rates and other costs associated with, Title IV loan funds or other sources of financial aid; - the emergence of more successful competitors; - factors related to our marketing, including the costs and effectiveness of Internet advertising and broad-based branding campaigns and recruiting efforts;

-- performance problems with our online systems; - failure of our client institutions to maintain institutional and specialized accreditations; - the requirements of the education agencies that regulate our client institutions which could restrict their initiation of new programs and modification of existing programs; - the requirements of the education agencies that regulate our university partner institutions which restrict the ways schools can compensate their recruitment personnel; - increased regulation of online education, including in states in which our university partner institutions do not have a physical presence; - restrictions that may be imposed on graduates of online programs that seek certification or licensure in certain states; - student dissatisfaction with our services and programs; - damage to our reputation or other adverse effects as a result of negative publicity in the media, in industry or governmental reports, or otherwise, affecting us or other companies in the post-secondary education sector; - price reductions by competitors that we are unwilling or unable to match; - a decline in the acceptance of online education; - an adverse economic or other development that affects job prospects in our core disciplines; and - a decrease in the perceived or actual economic benefits that students derive from the programs offered by any university partner institution.
+- the reduced availability of, or higher interest rates and other costs associated with, Title IV loan funds or other sources of financial aid; - the emergence of more successful competitors; - factors related to our marketing, including the costs and effectiveness of Internet advertising and broadbased branding campaigns and recruiting efforts; - performance problems with our online systems; - failure of our client institutions to maintain institutional and specialized accreditations; - the requirements of the education agencies that regulate our client institutions which could restrict their initiation of new programs and modification of existing programs; - the requirements of the education agencies that regulate our university partner institutions which restrict the ways schools can compensate their recruitment personnel; - increased regulation of online education, including in states in which our university partner institutions do not have a physical presence; - restrictions that may be imposed on graduates of online programs that seek certification or licensure in certain states: - student dissatisfaction with our services and programs; - damage to our reputation or other adverse effects as a result of negative publicity in the media, in industry or governmental reports, or otherwise, affecting us or other companies in the post-secondary education sector; - price reductions by competitors that we are unwilling or unable to match; - a decline in the acceptance of online education; - an adverse economic or other development that affects job prospects in our core disciplines; and - a decrease in the perceived or actual economic benefits that students derive from the programs offered by any university partner institution.